kornranath/InstanceSegmentation_PoolLanes/README.md

 |---|---|
 | ![Raw input](samples/povswim1.jpg) | ![Segmented output](results/pooldetectionfirstsuccess.png) |

-Model correctly picks out all three visible lane lines in this frame, including two off to the side, not just the center one directly in view.
-T-mark detection is present but visibly less confident.
-Left-most line has also been mistakenly flagged as `lane`.
+Model correctly picks out all three visible lane lines in this frame, including two off to the side, not just the center one directly in view, but left-most line has been mistakenly flagged as `lane`.
+T-mark detection is also present but visibly less confident.

 ## Limitations / Next Steps